 Garth Crooks has always been a divisive figure on the BBC Sport roster.
 Some people think he’s an idiot, other people think he’s just a bit weird.

-More than anything he’s a constant source of ridicule on social media, whether it’s his incessant nodding during interviews on Football Focus, or his regular Teams of the Week, which often amount to little more than a collection of those Premier League stars that scored over the previous weekend.
+More than anything he’s a constant source of ridicule on social media, whether it’s his incessant nodding during interviews, or his bizarre and badly organised Teams of the Week.

 One thing is for sure though: Crooks knows politics.
-While playing in his prime for Tottenham, Crooks’ spare time was spent studying the subject at college.
+While playing in his prime for Tottenham, Crooks’ spare time was spent studying the subject at college while Crooks gained an honours degree in political science during his final few years as a player with Charlton.

-With one eye on life after football, Crooks had also been working steadily to prepare for a career away from the pitch, with one of his first presenting roles coming during a guest spot in a 1982 edition of Top of the Pops alongside Peter Powell.
-He even appeared alongside Mr Blobby on one occasion.
+With one eye on life after football, Crooks worked steadily to prepare for a career away from the pitch, with one of his first presenting roles coming during a guest spot in a 1982 edition of Top of the Pops alongside Peter Powell.

-Having earned his stripes working as chairman of the PFA during his playing days, he was soon drafted into the BBC Football Focus and Match of the Day squads, where his penchant for giving long-winded, almost cryptic responses to the simplest of questions, with his interrogation style getting a similar critique.
+Having earned his stripes working as chairman of the PFA during his playing days, he was soon drafted into Football Focus and Match of the Day , where his penchant for giving long-winded, often cryptic responses to the simplest of questions, quickly earned him no fans whatsoever.

 “Sometimes I do have my producer in my ear saying: ‘Come on Garth, get on with it’, but I’m always trying to find out something that isn’t too obvious,” he told The Independent a few years back.